codertheashish/Car-Dodging-Game/README.md

-# Car_dodging_game
-A fast-paced Car Dodging Game built in Python using Pygame.
-Control your yellow car, dodge incoming traffic, and score points as obstacles respawn.
-Difficulty increases automatically as speed rises every 5 points.
-Includes collision detection, restart menu, smooth movement, and ESC-to-exit support.
----

-# 🚗 Car Dodging Game (Python + Pygame)
+# 🚗 Car Dodging Game

 A fast and addictive **Car Dodging Game** built using **Python Pygame**.
 Control your car, dodge enemy cars, score points, and survive as long as possible!